Banner Health

 • Dizziness or confusion

-Talk with your health care provider if you think you need antiviral treatment.
+Talk to your provider if you think you need antiviral treatment.
+These medications work best when taken within the first two days of symptoms.

 Can flu antivirals prevent infection?

-• Are high risk and were exposed to the flu
+• Were recently exposed to someone with the flu

-• Work in a hospital or long-term care facility with a flu outbreak
+• Work in a hospital or long-term care facility experiencing an outbreak

-• Tamiflu (oseltamivir): Nausea, vomiting, headache, and potential kidney concerns
+• Tamiflu (oseltamivir): Nausea, vomiting, headache; monitor kidney function if needed

-• Relenza (zanamivir): Runny nose, dizziness, airway narrowing (not for asthma/COPD)
+• Relenza (zanamivir): Runny nose, dizziness, airway narrowing (not recommended for asthma/COPD)

-• Rapivab (peramivir): Diarrhea, blood sugar or white blood cell changes; kidney monitoring recommended
+• Rapivab (peramivir): Diarrhea, blood sugar or white blood cell changes; may require kidney monitoring

-• Xofluza (baloxavir): Diarrhea, cough, nausea, sinusitis, headache, possible allergic reactions
+• Xofluza (baloxavir): Diarrhea, cough, nausea, sinus irritation, headache or rare allergic reactions

 No. Antibiotics only treat bacterial infections.
-The flu is caused by a virus, so it won’t respond to antibiotics.
+Since the flu is caused by a virus, antibiotics are not effective.

-Flu antivirals are different from those used to treat other viruses, like COVID-19.
-They specifically target the flu virus.
+Flu antivirals are also different from medications used to treat other viral infections like COVID-19 - they specifically target influenza viruses.

 • Chest or belly pain